 Thessaly Road is a key strategic link for cycle and pedestrian routes from north to south through the Vauxhall, Nine Elms and Battersea opportunity area, particularly when the two new Northern Line Extension stations open in 2021, so the proposed improvements reflect the need to meet changing demands of this growing central London area.

-The consultation closes on 1 September 2019.
+The consultation has been extended until 8 September 2019.

 If you require a paper copy of the consultation document or the questionnaire please contact email@example.com